 A Call to Serve

-Elected to Portland City Council in 2020 to fill the late Commissioner Nick Fish's seat, Commissioner Dan Ryan is both honored and deeply humbled to serve his hometown Portland at this time.
-Charged with oversight of the Joint Office of Homeless Services, the Bureau of Development Services, the Portland Housing Bureau, and the Portland Children's Levy, Dan will bring the necessary leadership and bridge-building skills required to move our city forward.
+Elected to Portland City Council in 2020 to fill the late Commissioner Nick Fish's seat, Commissioner Dan Ryan is both honored and deeply humbled to serve his hometown of Portland.
+Charged with oversight of the Joint Office of Homeless Services, the Bureau of Development Services, the Portland Housing Bureau, and the Portland Children's Levy, Dan brings the necessary leadership and bridge-building skills required to move our city forward.
 Dan is a passionate and results-driven leader accustomed to tackling complex issues.

 A Life of Leadership